-I thought I was pretty grown up, until my dad had a stroke in 2009.
+At just over 50, I thought I was fairly grown-up.
+Until my dad had a stroke in 2008.

 I’ve been helping my folks, 90 and 93, for five years now.
 Before that, skipping around the world as a career Air Force wife, raising three children, teaching, writing, hitting the gym, trying new recipes….my life was adventuresome and blessed.
 I never thought much about aging, let alone my folks’ aging process.

 After Dad’s stroke, it was right in front of me.
-Not long after the stroke, Parkinson’s began to appear in his limbs.
+Not long after the stroke, Parkinsons symptoms began to appear in his limbs.
 Mom’s hearing began to get worse.
 She needed back surgery.
 Then, she fell and needed hip surgery.

 My folks moved to an assisted living facility a mile from me.
 That first year, Mom fell and badly broke her shoulder…more surgery.
 Dad developed a brain bleed and needed surgery.
 They were both diagnosed with some dementia.
 Within a span of five years, my parents went from independence to wheelchairs.

-I have lived with a persistent sadness ever since.
+I have lived with persistent sadness ever since.

 Before you click away, thinking, what a gloomy post this is, let me say I have learned more about myself and God in the past five years than I learned in the decade prior.